Sparronator9999/YAMDCC/Docs/MSI EC Research.md

 fan.

 ## `0xD2`
-Controls the Performance Level of the laptop:
+Controls the performance level of the laptop:

-- `0xC4`: Turbo
+- `0xC4`: Turbo.
+The `MSI GF63 Thin 11SC.xml` config sets this value when loaded.
 - `0xC0`: High
-- `0xC1`: Medium (default)
+- `0xC1`: Medium (default).
+Causes maximum fan speeds to be capped at 60%.
-- `0xC2`: Low

-The MSI GF63 Thin profile for MSI Fan Control sets this to `0xC4` (Turbo), as the Medium or Low settings appear to cap the maximum fan speed at ~60%.
+- `0xC2`: Low.
+Causes fan settings set by MSI Fan Control to be ignored.

 ## `0xD3`
 Controls the keyboard backlight.
 The brightness level can be set using